ImDeveloperz/bloodDonation/README.md

 ✅ Optional: Run the Backend with Docker
 Make sure Docker is installed and running.

-- docker build -t neuralink-backend .
+- docker build -t lifelink-backend .
-- docker run -p 8000:8000 neuralink-backend
+- docker run -p 8000:8000 lifelink-backend

 ## 3. Set Up and Run the Frontend (Next.js)